dbgjerez/pelorus-workshop/README.md

 07-07-2022 11:58:24 DEBUG    /opt/app-root/src/deploytime/app.py:163 generate_metrics() Getting Replicas for pod: golang-helloworld-58bf99d67-fgztx in namespace: dev
 ```

-Now, we can go to the Grafana dashboard and the information is displayed.
+Now, we can go to the Grafana dashboard and display the information.

-The following steps could be use another exporters such as failure or commit time.
+The following steps could be to use another exporter such as failure or commit time.

 ## Uninstall

-The fisrt step is to uninstall the pelorus stack.
+The first step is to uninstall the pelorus stack.

 ```zsh
 ❯ helm uninstall pelorus --namespace pelorus
 ```

-Once the stack is totally uninstalled, you can delete the operator:
+Once the stack is uninstalled, you can delete the operator:

 ```zsh
 ❯ helm uninstall operators --namespace pelorus